 Writing in support of Dr. Red-Horse’s nomination for the Folkman Award, her professional colleagues note that “…Kristy is already being included in a select group of elite cardiovascular developmental biologists, even with many years less experience as an independent investigator” and that “[h]er career is still in an upward trajectory in the sense that she has a lot more to offer scientifically and otherwise; yet she has already accomplished a tremendous amount.”
 Moreover, we at NAVBO are presently benefitting from Kristy’s service as a member of the NAVBO Council.

-Please join us for VB2020 at Newport this October to honor Dr. Red-Horse as she receives the Folkman Award in recognition of her accomplishments…and bright future…as a vascular biologist.
+Please join us online with host, Sophie Astrof, to honor Dr. Red-Horse as she receives the Folkman Award in recognition of her accomplishments…and bright future…as a vascular biologist.

 Compiled by William R. Huckle,